doncandela/gs-git/README.md

 # gs-git
-Getting started with Git and GitHub - also Markdown, PW managers...
+Getting started with Git and Github - also Markdown